ICE train at Berlin Hbf

 New generation railjet at Verona

-Step 2, Munich to Verona or Bologna by new generation railjet, seen here at Verona Porta Nuova.
+Step 2, Munich to Verona, Bologna or Venice by new generation railjet, seen here at Verona Porta Nuova.

 First class seats in a new generation railjet Business class 4-seat compartment in a new generation railjet